-Women with a family history of breast cancer make up about 5% to 10% of all women with the disease.
+Women with a family history of breast cancer make up about 15% of all women with the disease.
 Having a close relative (mother, sister, or daughter) with breast cancer doubles your risk compared to that of other women.

 If any of the following are true for you, there’s an increased likelihood you carry a breast cancer gene:

 - You were diagnosed with breast cancer before age 45.

 - You have several family members diagnosed with breast or ovarian cancer.

 - A male in your family has or had breast cancer.

 - You were diagnosed with bilateral breast cancer (cancer in both breasts).

 - You were diagnosed with triple negative breast cancer before the age of 60.